 Know and assess the different existing trends in terms of the development and implementation of strategies aimed at preventing, controlling and suppressing crime.
 The specific purposes of the course are: From the perspective of Criminal Policy, to learn about different disciplines related to the criminal phenomenon and to understand their different perspectives of study, objects of knowledge and methods.
 Develop interest in the means of crime control and prevention.
-Understand the difficulty of designing and implementing strategies and means for the control and prevention of crime, on the basis that crime is a complex reality.
-Analyze new social realities and factors that influence changes in Criminal Policy guidelines and modern trends to identify, in different areas,.
-Analyze Criminal Policy decisions.
-Analyze from the Globalization of Crime to Criminal Policy Issues related to criminal types Develop a constructive critical sense of Criminal Policy decisions.
+Understand the difficulty of designing and implementing strategies, means of controlling and preventing crime, on the basis that crime is a complex reality.
+Analyze new social realities and factors that influence changes in Criminal Policy guidelines.
+Identify, in different areas, Criminal Policy decisions.
+Develop a constructive critical sense.